jnozzi/cocoadev.com/markdown/MultipleValueBindingSetProgrammatically.md

     withKeyPath:@"total" options:bindingOptions];

-But I got the error �[<General/NSTextField 0x34b750> valueForUndefinedKey:]: this class is not key value coding-compliant for the key displayPatternValue1.�
+But I got the error �[<NSTextField 0x34b750> valueForUndefinedKey:]: this class is not key value coding-compliant for the key displayPatternValue1.�

 Has anybody some suggestion?
 Thanks.